 WCTRS encourages a continuous exchange between experts all over the world and in order to facilitate this exchange of ideas between researchers interested in the same topic area, Special Interest Groups (SIGs) have been created.
-To allow proper organisation and orientation, the WCTR is currently structured into eight topic areas which include a total of 39 session tracks.
+To allow proper organisation and orientation, the WCTR is currently structured into nine topic areas which include a total of 39 session tracks.
 In the conference, each session track will consist of a series of sessions, each featuring several presentations.
 Poster sessions will be related to the defined session tracks.
 The SIGs manage one or more session tracks, but additionally they have a continuous scientific exchange in SIG meetings, helping organise seminars all over the world in cooperation with other international organisations.

 The eight currently specified topic areas are: